CleverCloud/doc.clever-cloud.com/runtimes/php/tutorial-wordpress.md

 ---
-title: Deploying a Wordpress website
+title: Deploying a WordPress website
-shortdesc: This article shows you how to deploy a Wordpress-based website on Clever Cloud.
+shortdesc: This article shows you how to deploy a WordPress-based website on Clever Cloud.
 tags:
 - php
 ---